fabrication and welding

 What qualifications will be achieved?

-Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that you must complete in order to successfully achieve.
-On completion of the fabrication and welding apprenticeship, candidates will achieve the following qualifications:
+Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that must be completed in order to successfully achieve.
+On completion of the level 3 welding and fabrication, candidates will achieve the following qualifications:

 - Level 3 Extended NVQ Diploma in Fabrication and Welding